erinwong72/spontaneous-thoughts/exhaust/Playing music in the Hospital (essay).md

 But there was no response.

 I chose to play a sad and melancholic movement from Bach’s fifth suite, beautiful yet mournful.
-With chords reminiscent of wailing cries and elegant melodic lines, it captured the pain
+With chords reminiscent of wailing cries and elegant melodic lines, it captured the pain and suffering the family had gone through.
+Pouring everything I had into the performance, I felt the tension in the room relax, slowly ebbing away.
+As I left, I looked back to see the family huddled together, saying their final farewells.

+That Sunday, I walked out of the hospital at the end of my shift not just a little wiser but invigorated, motivated to go and share music with others.

+I later reached out to several nursing homes to perform for the elderly, hoping to once again bring people together, providing a common medium that they could enjoy.
+Hesitant at first to share my love for classical music, I first presented a program consisting mainly of pop song covers.
+I could never forget what an elderly 86-year old man said to me after the first performance: “Play what you like and we’ll learn how to like it”.
+As I quickly found out, this turned out to be true: no matter what pieces I played, there were always people in the audience, smiling blissfully, waving their arms or other limbs.

+Taking suggestions from the elderly themselves, I continued to tailor these performances to their wants and needs, such as speaking louder in general and playing pieces by the Beatles and John Lennon.
+What started as a one-person one-time event has now become a daily Sunday staple.
+I would reach the front door to the nursing home, sign into the logbook, and begin my “one-man” show.